microsoft/symphony/docs/DEVELOPER_EXPERIENCE.md

 ## Initial Setup

-Under [IAC](./../IAC/), you can find the initial setup bash script.
-This script deploys required Azure Services for Symphony for development and testing:
+The initial setup bash script can be located in the  [IAC](./../IAC/) directory.
+This script deploys required Azure Services for Symphony for development and testing.

+For more information about the sample application that is deployed with Symphony, please take a look a the links below:

 - [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry)
 - [eShop Web docker image](https://github.com/dotnet-architecture/eShopOnWeb/tree/main/src/Web)